 Director of Sales and Event Management

-Sigler has been with the Agricenter since 2014.
+Skaer has been with the Agricenter since 2014.
 Prior to this she has had several years’ experience directing the sales, marketing and event services sector of the hospitality industry in Florida, Texas, Virgin Islands, Kansas, and Memphis.
-Sigler is Past President of Hospitality Sales and Marketing Association International – Memphis Chapter and is a current member of Metro Memphis Attractions Association.
+Skaer is Past President of Hospitality Sales and Marketing Association International – Memphis Chapter and is a current member of Metro Memphis Attractions Association.
 She holds a B.S. in Leisure Studies from Kansas State University.
 Email Sue: email@example.com

 Director of Communications

 Donhardt is tasked with sharing the mission of the Agricenter with the public through outreach, event planning, grant writing, and fundraising.
 Prior to this she served as Senior Planner in the Memphis-Shelby County Office of Sustainability where she wrote and received over $415,000 in grants.
 Donhardt is appointed to the Collierville Design Review Commission, is an elected officer for the Tennessee Chapter of the American Society of Landscape Architects (TNASLA), and serves on the National ASLA Historic American Landscapes Survey committee.
 She holds a Master of Landscape Architecture from University of Georgia and a B.S.
 Biology, cum laude, from Furman University.
 Email Christine: firstname.lastname@example.org

 University of Tennessee Extension Agent & Agricenter International Director of Education